Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 6. You go to the least kid-friendly attractions ever

-8. You missed your flight/bus/train
+8. You miss your flight/bus/train

 9. The climate is too hot/cold/wet/dry